Anarion-zuo/GitBook_Algorithm/numerical-analysis.md

 - Forward substitution.
 For each row $i=1,2,...,m$,
   - Scale row to get pivot 1.
   - For each $j>i$, subtract multiple of row $i$ from row $j$ to zero out pivot column.
 - Backward substitution.
-For each row $i=m,m-1,...,1​$,
+For each row $i=m,m-1,...,1$,
-  - For each $j<i​$, zero out rest of the column.
+  - For each $j<i$, zero out rest of the column.

 $$
 T(n)=\theta(m^2n)